Karim-Aridj/first_repo/README.md

 # first_repo
-this is a testing repo
+this is a testing repo to practice Java